Typeform/embed/packages/demo-html/README.md

 </script>
 ```

+## Run demo locally

-Run `yarn build` in [embed package](../embed).
-Then run `yarn start` in this package to run the demo in browser: http://localhost:8080
+1. Run `yarn build` in repository root to build all packages
+2. Then run `yarn start` here to run this demo in browser: http://localhost:8080